zack-bitcoin/amoveo/docs/other_blockchains/ripple.md

 UNL
 =======

-With Ripple, in order to know which side of a fork is legitimate, you need to maintain a record of which nodes are on the trusted node list (called UNL).
+With Ripple, in order to know which side of a consensus-fork is legitimate, you need to maintain a record of which nodes are on the trusted node list (called UNL).

 According to section 4 of the Ripple white paper, a pair of nodes can only agree on which ripple transactions are legitimate if they are both using UNL's that are sufficiently similar.